 Orders may fail to appear in Shopify when permission settings or fulfillment locations are misaligned.
 In most cases, the problem is related to

-• Order sync being disabled in the connector settings
+- Order sync being disabled in connector settings

-• Orders marked as pending or canceled, which some tools exclude by default
+- Orders marked as pending or canceled that some tools exclude by default

 Ensure that the fulfillment location used for TikTok matches one recognized by Shopify.
 Once permissions and locations align, new orders should sync automatically.